anirudh13verma/stock-simulator-multiplayer/README.md

 Server is listening for clients...
 Enter '+' to increase stock price, '-' to decrease stock price, or 'exit' to stop:
 ```
+Here, you can see the Server's IP which will be used later to connect to the server

 For further guide on how to adjust stock prices, Read [Server Guide]()

+## Using the simulator
+To use the simulator, run the appropriate app you downloaded/installed on your device.
+The app has cross-platform support

+Enter the Server's IP in the Text Field and hit connect!

+## Licensing

+Multiplayer Stock Simulator Game © 2023 by [Anirudh Verma](https://github.com/anirudh13verma) is licensed under [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en)

+#### Do's
+User can:
+* Use the software for **non-commercial** purposes only
+* Showcase the software by respectfully **giving attributes** to the original creator (here [Anirudh Verma](https://github.com/anirudh13verma))
+* Modify the code but must **fork it**, give **same licensing as original** and give **attributes** to the original creator

+#### Dont's
+User can't:
+* Use the software commercially
+* Showcase without giving attributes to the original creator
+* Modify the code without having the same licensing, attributes to original creator